 Netflix shares fell more than 21 percent on Friday.
 “The winners of the pandemic are under pressure and it is likely to remain so.
 When everyone already has Netflix, it’s difficult to improve subscriber growth,” said investment strategist John Lynch of wealth manager Comerica Wealth Management.
 “Perhaps investors’ expectations were a little overblown.”

 Netflix only expects to add 2.5 million subscribers from January through March, which is less than half of what analysts were hoping for.
 Other stocks in the US entertainment industry also suffered.
 The shock surrounding the streaming provider runs deep and is grist to the mill of those who consider tech stocks to be overvalued.
-Because of concerns about inflation, the industry papers have been sold for weeks.
+Because of concerns regarding inflation, the industry papers have been sold for weeks.
 “Rising interest rates and then even lower growth expectations,” commented market observer Jochen Stanzl from broker CMC Markets.
-In his view, Netflix “could be symptomatic of what lies ahead for the stock market in the coming weeks and months.”
+In his view, Netflix “might be symptomatic of what lies ahead for the stock market in the coming weeks and months.”

 Top jobs of the day